 The time it will take for 10%, 50% and 90% of total deposition to occur was calculated for different scenarios varying flowrate, length of the pipe and oil density.
-These graphs and conditions used to calculate this examples are shown in Appendix E. Results are in line with relationship expected and can serve as an aid for further comprehension of the presented material.
+These graphs and conditions used to calculate this examples are shown in the following section.
+Results are in line with relationship expected and can serve as an aid for further comprehension of the presented material.

 5.3 Upscaling to well scale

-the . discussed in section 3.2.2. either.
-Consequently, 10, 50 and 90 % of total deposition does not necessarily signify a full blockage of the pipe.a in fluid.66 in Figure 5.12.
-Based on this, woulde.
-This decrease wouldas shown in Figure 5.16.
+The following plots compare the time at which certain levels of deposition take place when the size of the problem area is increased to mimic the flow within the well.
+The experimental data utilized were collected from various sources and thus they represent different sticking probabilities discussed in section 3.2.2.
+Therefore, the total deposition, used as the basis for each experiment, varies from one experiment to another; that is, total deposition may either lead to full plugging or not depending on the sticking probability pertinent to the experiment utilized to gain results.
+Consequently, 10, 50 and 90 % of total deposition does not necessarily signify a full blockage of the pipe.

+Generally, an increase in the flow rate causes an increase in fluid velocity at a constant cross sectional area. π16 is different for different flowrates and the rate of asphaltene deposition decreases with an increase in π16 as shown in Figure 5.12.
+Based on this, the rate of asphaltene deposition would decrease with an increase in flowrate.
+This decrease would eventually level off as shown in Figure 5.16.
 The time it would take to achieve 90% and 50% of total possible deposition is shown at different flowrates in the graph and also in the table within.

 Figures 5.17 and 5.18 show the time it would take to achieve 90%, 50% and 10% of total possible deposition with varying oil density and pipe length respectively.
 An increase in the density reduces the time it would take for the percent deposition of interest to be reached.
 However, an increase in the length increases the time required.
 This is the case because an increased length would provide more surface area for deposition to occur and as a result 90% of deposition for instance in a 8000 ft. pipe would be significantly greater than 90% of the total deposition in a 4000 ft pipe.